trueheart78/trueheart78.com/games.md

 ## :calendar: Awaiting Content [:top:][top]

 1. Sable (XSX) :green_heart: :new: <!-- Sept -->
-   * Waiting for patch to fix the hitches.
+   * Still waiting for a patch to fix the hitches.

 <!-- awaiting-content:end -->